What does "You have a good example in the Prophet" mean?

 Now, is the message of the prophet in these personal habits and preferences of his, or something greater?

-"It is not fitting for any person to whom Allah gives the Book, the wisdom and prophethood, that he should say to people: 'Be servants to me rather than Allah!', rather he would say: 'Be devotees (of Allah) for what you have learnt and studied from the Book'."
+"It is not fitting for any person to whom Allah gives the Book, the wisdom and prophethood, that he should say to people: 'Be servants to me rather than Allah!', rather he would say: 'Be devotees (of Allah) for what you have taught from the Book'."
 (Qur'an 3:79)

 The Verse "You have a good example in the Prophet"